Kaviya0624/EcommerceV21/README.md

 ### 4️⃣ Parallel Execution

-Parallel execution is configured in `testng.xml`.
+Parallel execution is configured in `testng.xml` (thread count can be adjusted).
 Trigger:

 ```bash